 This allows the student to "read" the structure rather than trying to interpret a vague visual description.
 Mermaid uses simple text symbols (like arrows) to show relationships.
 A blind student reading this code hears the logic immediately:

-By providing the Mermaid text, you aren't describing shapes (diamonds, squares); you are describing thelogicof the workflow, which is what the student actually needs to know.Start --> Is_Password_Correct?Is_Password_Correct? -- Yes --> WelcomeIs_Password_Correct? -- No --> Retry
+By providing the Mermaid text, you aren't describing shapes (diamonds, squares); you are describing the logic of the workflow, which is what the student actually needs to know.Start --> Is_Password_Correct?Is_Password_Correct? -- Yes --> WelcomeIs_Password_Correct? -- No --> Retry

 Make animations accesible